CosmWasm/wasmvm/builders/README.md

 - Rename builder image from cosmwasm/go-ext-builder to cosmwasm/libwasmvm-builder
 - Replace CentOS with Debian image for GNU linux builds
+- Build all images with `--platform=linux/amd64` to avoid accidental ARM builds

 **Version 0019:**